pandland/pandio/README.md

 # luxio

-Simple async io library for C (it will be in the future, for now it's just HTTP server).
+Simple async io library for C (it will be in the future, for now it's just HTTP server) - it will be used across my personal projects.
-First component of larger thing - my very own JavaScript runtime called **lux.js** (it will be written in C++).

 ### TODO: